Rose McGowan Calls For Bill Clinton’s Arrest In Wake Of Ghislaine Maxwell Charges

 — Adam McKay (@GhostPanther) July 7, 2019

 McGowan also called for the arrest of Prince Andrew, who has stepped back from the British monarchy after his ties to Epstein were put in the spotlight.
-Andrew is accused of having relations with Epstein accuser Virginia Roberts Giuffre, who claims that she was trafficked to Andrew by Epstein at least three times when she was 17.
+Andrew is accused of having relations with Epstein accuser Virginia Roberts Giuffre, who alleged that she was trafficked to Andrew by the financier at least three times when she was 17.